 A Japanese game designer at a desk working on anime-style characters and game environments on computer screens, surrounded by sketches, books, and figurines.

-• Anime’s style heavily shapes the look of Japanese games.
+• Anime’s aesthetic directly molds the visual identity and tone of Japanese games.

 The Roots of Influence: Anime’s Role in Japanese Game Design